 Tonight the opening ceremony of the 2016 Summer Olympics in Rio should be very special.
 Brazilians know how to throw a party and they know how to Bring people into their shared life, into their community.
 Be prepared!

-We were welcomed into the lives of people, into whole families and into church communities when we lived there.
-So much so that we will feel like we are part of Brazil, and estranged members of several families.
+When we lived in Brazil, we were welcomed into the lives of people, into whole families and into church communities when we lived there.
+So much so that, to this day, we will feel like we are part of Brazil, and estranged members of several families.